sftcd/SASL-passkeys-testing/README.md

 $
 ```

-## Yubikey on host
+## Yubikey/Solokey on host

-When I insert the yubikey, I need to pass on USB details to the guest OS and
+When I insert a yubikey/solokey, I need to pass on USB details to the guest OS
-to do that we need to know the bus and device/hostaddr, so:
+and to do that we need to know the bus and device/hostaddr, so, e.g.:

 ```bash
 $ lsusb